codenamed22/OmniDict/design.md

 What is CLI and how do CLI commands works?

+CLI (Command-Line Interface) is a text-based interface that allows users to interact with a program by typing commands into a terminal/console.

 The OmniDict CLI uses Go’s Cobra library to define modular, self-contained commands like put, get, delete, and ttl for managing key-value data.

 Each command maps to a gRPC function, allowing users to interact with the distributed store from the terminal as if calling local functions.